Chris35Wills/synthetic_channel_mesh/README.md

 ## To do

+[ ] Show how to call code from a single bash script
+	- see ./scripts/DIY.sh
+	- use the examples from the bottom of each script

+[ ] Explain true_centre

+[ ] Create release and mint DOI :) -- https://guides.github.com/activities/citable-code/
+	-- do the same for LFMapper too
+	-- add doi ink to README.md

 [ ] License - free to use/modify but please reference the Williams2017 paper and/or the code location

-[ ] Reset the functions path...

-[ ] Show examples of how to run code at bottom of each script
+[x] Show examples of how to run code at bottom of each script
 	-- R equivalent of pythons if __name__ == "__main__" is:
 		if (getOption('run.main', default=TRUE)) {
 	 		 main()